LoyolaChicagoBooks/introcs-csharp/rst/lab-number-game.rst

    his/her head, and press return to continue.
    (You can throw away the string entered - this is just to cause a pause.)
    Then the computer guesses.
-   For simpicity let the human enter "L" for lower, "H" for higher, and "E" for equal (when the computer wins).
+   For simplicity let the human enter "L" for lower, "H" for higher, and "E" for equal (when the computer wins).
    As you saw in the initial example with George and Andy, each hint reduces the range of the possible secret numbers.